 A GRATEFUL SAN JOSE SCHOOL DISTRICT EXPRESSES APPRECIATION

-This past holiday season, Hoopoe Share Literacy donated over 5,400 books to the ALUM ROCK UNIFIED SCHOOL DISTRICT in San Jose CA. Their Director of Academic Services, Sharon DeAngelo, writes:
+This past holiday season, Hoopoe Share Literacy once again donated thousands of books to the ALUM ROCK UNIFIED SCHOOL DISTRICT in San Jose CA. Their Director of Academic Services, Sharon DeAngelo, writes:

-“...I cannot express enough my appreciation for the rich stories in Hoopoe books, and their positive portrayal of Middle Eastern life.
-I firmly believe these books help us to see similarities in all of our lives, and how these threads of similarity bind us together...Again, thank you for your continued support of our school district and our students.”
-To read the full letter and see a couple of student “Thank-You” letters, click here.
+“...I cannot express my appreciation enough for the rich stories in Hoopoe books, and their positive portrayal of Middle Eastern life.
+I firmly believe these books help us to see the similarities in all of our lives, and how these threads of similarity bind us together.”
+To read the full letter and see student “Thank-You” letters, click here (1.1 MB pdf).

 SHARE LITERACY’S HOLIDAY DRIVE UPDATE!

-THIS HOLIDAY SEASON, THANKS TO EVERYONE'S HELP, 19,000 UNDERSERVED CHILDREN RECEIVED A HOOPOE BOOK
+THIS HOLIDAY SEASON, THANKS TO EVERYONE'S HELP, THOUSANDS OF UNDERSERVED CHILDREN RECEIVED A HOOPOE BOOK

 AS A PRESENT!

-From California to DC to Massachusetts to Costa Rica – 19,000 children were given a beautifully illustrated centuries-old folktale as a present this Christmas.
+From California to DC to Massachusetts to Costa Rica – over 7,300 children were given a beautifully illustrated centuries-old folktale as a present this past holiday season.
+Plus many agency teachers and leaders were given books and audio CDs for their classroom libraries and sight-impaired children.

-Washington DC Chapter – 5100 books were given to children in Head Start programs, community health clinics, schools, and educational centers.
+Washington DC Chapter – 2,470 books, 400 Home Literacy Kits, and over 600 audio CDs were given to children in Head Start programs, community health clinics, schools, and educational centers.

 Costa Rica Chapter – 300 books were given out to school children.